 With things going better than they had in nearly a year, life decided to throw another curveball at me.
 After dealing with the first really bad flare up I had in at least 2-3 months, I got some blood work done and my markers for autoimmunity were positive.
 As testing began to figure out which AI disease I had, my proactivity kicked into high gear.
 I began to feel like my body was trying to tell me something.
 I felt like everything I had going on was not merely coincidence or bad luck.
 And that regardless of whatever autoimmune disease I have, I would fight it head on.

-This is where the new journey begins and I’m thankful you are here to share it with me.
+This is where another new journey began and I’m thankful you are here to share it with me.
 I have truly come full circle when it comes to philiopshy surrounding food, fitness, and life.